Internal Conflict

 And it’s cheap writing.

-Trouble, disease, mistakes, upheaval, character flaws, hopelessness, and confrontation are not internal conflict until the solution to any of these creates new problems.
+Trouble, disease, mistakes, upheaval, character flaws, hopelessness, and confrontation are not internal conflict until the solution to any of these creates new problems the characters must face.

 But the loss must occur naturally.
-The reader must never feel it's done on purpose, else your story will be interpreted as a cheap manipulation.
+If the reader feels it is orchestrated, your story will be interpreted as a cheap manipulation.

 Comments